 You obviously do not understand what the term "dependency" means.
 You can only say that there is a dependency between my Presentation layer and my Data Access layer when there is a method call from my Presentation layer to my Data Access layer, but there is no such thing.
 Calls to the Data Access layer are only made by the Business layer, which is how things are done when implementing the 3-Tier Architecture.
 What you see in some parts of my Presentation layer are variables which contain fragments of what looks like SQL, but pieces of data are not the same as method calls.

 So what?
 In a database application a significant portion of the business rules are encapsulated in the database schema, so it is only right that objects in the business/domain layer have knowledge of the structure so that they can apply the rules correctly.
+The only golden rule in the 3 Tier Architecture, which I never break, is that only the Data Access layer can communicate with the database, just as only the Presentation layer can communicate with the user.
+Even a novice programmer should be able to understand that "knowledge of" is not the same as "communicate with".

 Who says?
 When you are writing an application whose sole purpose is to put data into and get data out of a database, then hiding the fact that you are communicating with a databases is just too stupid for words.
 It would be like writing a missile control system which doesn't know that it's controlling missiles, or an elevator control system which doesn't know that it's controlling elevators.